(1737 - )

 But worst of all, despite revisions, the editors still gloat,

-For no journal ever yet has published the Deacon Antidote.
+For no journal ever yet has published Dr. Deacon's Antidote.

 *The theme, of course, is entirely fictitious;